-- And Elisha came again to Gilgal when there was a famine in the land.
-And as the sons of the prophets were sitting before him, he said to his servant, "Set on the large pot, and boil stew for the sons of the prophets." - One of them went out into the field to gather herbs, and found a wild vine and gathered from it his lap full of wild gourds, and came and cut them up into the pot of stew, not knowing what they were. - And they poured out some for the men to eat.
-But while they were eating of the stew, they cried out, "O man of God, there is death in the pot!"
-And they could not eat it. - He said, "Then bring flour."
-And he threw it into the pot and said, "Pour some out for the men, that they may eat."
-And there was no harm in the pot. - 42 A man came from Baal-shalishah, bringing the man of God bread of the firstfruits, twenty loaves of barley and fresh ears of grain in his sack.
-And Elisha said, "Give to the men, that they may eat." - But his servant said, "How can I set this before a hundred men?"
-So he repeated, "Give them to the men, that they may eat, for thus says the LORD, 'They shall eat and have some left.'" - 44 So he set it before them.
-And they are and had some left, according to the word of the LORD.
+- When Elisha returned to Gilgal, there was a famine in the land.
+As the sons of the prophets were sitting before him, he said to his servant, "Put on the large pot and boil stew for the sons of the prophets." - 39 Then one went out into the field to gather herbs, and found a wild vine and gathered from it his lap full of wild gourds, and came and sliced them into the pot of stew, for they did not know what they were. - 40 So they poured it out for the men to eat.
+And as they were eating of the stew, they cried out and said, "O man of God, there is death in the pot."
+And they were unable to eat. - But he said, "Now bring meal."
+He threw it into the pot and said, "Pour it out for the people that they may eat."
+Then there was no harm in the pot. - Now a man came from Baal-shalishah, and brought the man of God bread of the first fruits, twenty loaves of barley and fresh ears of grain in his sack.
+And he said, "Give them to the people that they may eat." - His attendant said, "What, will I set this before a hundred men?"
+But he said, "Give them to the people that they may eat, for thus says the LORD, 'They shall eat and have some left over.'" - So he set it before them, and they are and had some left over, according to the word of the LORD.